 Washington AIDS Partnership Health Corps Program

 The Washington AIDS Partnership recruits, trains, and mentors a team of 12 young people who serve at Washington, D.C. health care and community-based service providers.
+These 12 individuals make up the Health Corps team, a program of AmeriCorps.
 Once a week, the members works together on a joint service project benefiting the community.
 Each individual is a critical resource for the community.
 The 2015-2016 team tested and counseled 2,545 people for HIV, provided health education to 1,419 individuals, and helped 1,770 clients access care, hospice, and other supportive services.
 Not only do they help people drastically improve their lives and health, but members grow immensely through a year of service.
 Each week, the members works together on a joint service project benefiting the community.
 To date, the Partnership has mentored over 200 young people, now leaders in the health, legal, and education fields.

 The recruitment process for the 2017-2018 Health Corps team is now closed.
 Recruitment for the 2018-2019 service year will begin in winter 2017.